Sekky61/create-google-script/README.md

 Globals like `console`, `Session` and `Blob` are documented [here](https://developers.google.com/apps-script/reference/base).

+Enabling advanced services modifies the appsscript.json file on script.google.com.
+After enabling an advanced service in the UI, copy the appsscript.json file from script.google.com into your editor to use the advanced services in your project.

 ## Disclaimer

 DISCLAIMER: This script is not affiliated with, endorsed by, or officially supported by Google.